7diogo-luis/ZIRCON/README.md

 ## ZIRCON Layout Topography File (.zlt)

 ### General rules
 1. The filename must have no white spaces.
 It should be the stations abbreviation, for ease of use.
-The filename must be equal to the filename of the corresponding **.zlg** file
+The filename must be equal to the filename of the corresponding **.zlg** and **.zag** files
 2. All caps
 3. Every line starts with a keyword (**BLK**, **NDZ**, **SEC**, **NDE**, **PNT**, **SIG**, **SWP**)
 4. No trailing or leading spaces